-- 9.1.a Charge: The University Library Council has the responsibility to provide advice and to report on policy issues concerning the University Libraries to the University Senate, to the Senior Vice President and Provost, and to the Dean of Libraries (see Appendix 1 for additional responsibilities and the Library Council's Bylaws). - 9.1.b Membership: The Library Council shall consist of thirteen (13) appointed members and four (4) ex officio members.
+- 8.1.a Charge: The University Library Council has the responsibility to provide advice and to report on policy issues concerning the University Libraries to the University Senate, to the Senior Vice President and Provost, and to the Dean of Libraries (see Appendix 1 for additional responsibilities and the Library Council's Bylaws). - 8.1.b Membership: The Library Council shall consist of thirteen (13) appointed members and three (3) ex officio members.
 The appointed members shall be: the Chair, ten (10) faculty members including at least one (1) member of the library faculty, one (1) graduate student, and one (1) undergraduate student.
-The four (4) ex officio members shall be a representative of the Office of the Senior Vice President and Provost, a representative of the Office of the Dean of Libraries, a representative of the Division of Information Technology, and the Chair-Elect of the Senate. - 9.1.c The Chair shall be a tenured faculty member. - 9.1.d Reporting Responsibilities: The University Library Council shall report to the University Senate and the Senior Vice President and Provost under the terms of responsibility defined in Article 8.4 of these Bylaws.
+The three (3) ex officio members shall be a representative of the Office of the Senior Vice President and Provost, a representative of the Office of the Dean of Libraries, and the Chair-Elect of the Senate. - 8.1.c The Chair shall be a tenured faculty member. - 8.1.d Reporting Responsibilities: The University Library Council shall report to the University Senate and the Senior Vice President and Provost under the terms of responsibility defined in Article 7.4 of these Bylaws.

-9.2 University Research Council:
+8.2 University Research Council:

-- 9.2.a Charge: In addition to the charges specified in Articles 5.2 and 8.4 of these Bylaws, the Research Council shall be governed by the following: The Research Council is charged to formulate and continually review policies regarding research, its funding, its relation to graduate and undergraduate academic degree programs, and its service to the community.
+- 8.2.a Charge: In addition to the charges specified in Articles 5.2 and 7.4 of these Bylaws, the Research Council shall be governed by the following: The Research Council is charged to formulate and continually review policies regarding research, its funding, its relation to graduate and undergraduate academic degree programs, and its service to the community.
 Also, the Research Council is charged to review the research needs of faculty, other researchers and students, and to make recommendations to facilitate the research process and productivity of the University.
 Further, the Research Council shall formulate and continually review policies on the establishment, naming, reorganization, or abolition of bureaus, centers, or institutes that do not offer programs of instruction or regularly offer courses for credit, including their relationship to graduate and undergraduate academic programs.
-Additionally, when it perceives problems, the Research Council has the power to undertake investigative studies and recommend solutions. - 9.2.b Membership: The University Research Council shall consist of thirteen (13) appointed members and ten (10) ex officio members.
+Additionally, when it perceives problems, the Research Council has the power to undertake investigative studies and recommend solutions. - 8.2.b Membership: The University Research Council shall consist of thirteen (13) appointed members and ten (10) ex officio members.
 The appointed members shall be the Chair and eight (8) faculty members; one (1) staff member; and three (3) students, including at least one (1) graduate and one (1) undergraduate student.
-Eight (8) voting ex officio members include a representative of the Vice President for Research, a representative of the Dean of the Graduate School, a representative of the Dean of Undergraduate Studies, the Director of the Office of Research Administration and Advancement, and the Chairs of four (4) subcommittees of the University Research Council as follows: Research Development and Infrastructure Enhancement Subcommittee (RDIES); Research Advancement and Administration Subcommittee (RAAS); Intellectual Property and Economic Development Subcommittee (IPEDS); and Awards and Publicity Subcommittee (APS).
-A representative of the President and a representative of the Senior Vice President and Provost shall serve as non-voting ex-officio members. - 9.2.c The Chair shall be a tenured faculty member. - 9.2.d Reporting Responsibilities: The University Research Council shall report to the University Senate and the Vice President for Research under the terms of responsibility defined in Article 8.4 of these Bylaws and the report establishing the University Research Council.
+Eight (8) voting ex officio members include a representative of the Vice President for Research, a representative of the Dean of Undergraduate Studies, the Director of the Office of Research Administration and Advancement, and the Chairs of four (4) subcommittees of the University Research Council as follows:

+Research Development and Infrastructure Enhancement Subcommittee (RDIES); Research Advancement and Administration Subcommittee (RAAS); Intellectual Property and Economic Development Subcommittee (IPEDS); and Awards and Publicity Subcommittee (APS).
+A representative of the President and a representative of the Senior Vice President and Provost shall serve as non-voting ex-officio members.

+- 8.2.c The Chair shall be a tenured faculty member. - 8.2.d Reporting Responsibilities: The University Research Council shall report to the University Senate and the Vice President for Research under the terms of responsibility defined in Article 7.4 of these Bylaws and the report establishing the University Research Council.

-9.3 University IT Council:
+8.3 University IT Council: